 - Let your battery dry completely before reconnecting the terminals to your motorcycle.

 Overall, removing corrosion from your battery is an easy way to get the most out of your battery.
-Complete this process after long periods of storage to ensure a complete connection between the battery and machine.
+Complete this process after long periods of storage to ensure a complete connection between the battery and the machine.

 How to Prevent Motorcycle Battery Sulfation